 KOSHKA DUFF, 2017.
 The Criminal Is Political: Policing Politics in Real Existing Liberalism Journal of the American Philosophical Association.
 3(4), 485-502

 My research is primarily in social and political philosophy.
 This includes feminist philosophy, philosophy of 'race', critical theory, and the history of political thought.
 I also (and connectedly) have strong interests in philosophy of music and German-language philosophical traditions.
-I aim to make my research accessible to as wide a range of audiences as possible, and to learn from people across disciplines and beyond academia.

 I am currently working on a book, The Criminal Is Political, that looks at how the derogatory concept of 'the criminal' functions to exclude dissenting voices from the sphere of recognised political contestation.